pciet/goc/growarray/README.md

 In this above example when the program at memory address 10,100 happens then the content of 10,020 will be 1.
 Pointers can be prominent in programming computers not just for languages like Go or C because they can be part of how the computer's commands operate, like how this example has memory addressing as part of the command.

-Functions, implemented with "jump the program to a pointer and keep running" and "return to where the jump was from" commands, are one of the main uses of pointers.
+Functions, implemented with "jump the program to an address and keep running" and "return to where the jump was from" commands, are one of the main uses of pointers.
 A function is a program that is reused within a program, and often additional memory input (arguments) for the function shouldn't be unnecessarily copied.
 Other tradeoffs are made by giving the function a pointer instead of the content, like the pointed to memory can be anywhere in memory without having to change the program to use exact memory addresses.
+Functions themselves can be pointed to.

 Variables are memory addresses that can have their content changed or used by the program.
 In Go and C a ```*``` character is used to state that a variable is a pointer (the variable's address has a pointer for content), and the same asterisk character is also used to get the content of memory pointed to by the pointer variable.
 The ```&``` character is to get the pointer to a variable and can be thought of as "address of".